lukegotjellyfish/Preset-manager-for-NexusMods/README.md

 # NexusGetCategories
 Python script to create a category dictionary for every nexus link provided in links.txt in the same directory.

+Run GetGameList.js in the console of a browser while on https://www.nexusmods.com/games to get a list

 Requires:
 - requests
 - time